-- Children who are either under an Education, Health, and Care (EHC) plan or are currently undergoing the assessment process. - Children with High Functioning Autism, Attention Deficit Hyperactivity Disorder, and other
+- Children who are either under an Education, Health and Care (EHC) plan or are currently undergoing the assessment process. - Children with High Functioning Autism, Attention Deficit Hyperactivity Disorder, and other forms of neurodiversity.

 Admissions process in sequence as listed below: